yatiris/yatiris.github.io/README.md

 ---
 ```

-We have 4 categories: `scientists`, `students`, `discussion`, `blog` you can choose and this will be rendered to different location.
+We have 4 categories: `scientists`, `students`, `discussion`, `news` you can choose and this will be rendered to different location.

 ## How to add posts

-- **Directly edit on Github**, you can simply go to `_posts` and click `New file` then put some markdown file e.g. `2016-02-03-post-name.md` and start writing blog post.
+- **Directly edit on Github**, you can simply go to `_posts` and click `New file` then put some markdown file e.g. `2016-02-03-post-name.md` and start writing news post.
 Github also allows you to preview it so it's nice for people who don't want to clone the repo.

 - **Clone the repository**, kind of the same as directly add post on Github.
 You just have to clone the repository.
 Then add new post file, commit and push to the repo.